stelzinga/MF/MGT_80.Tools.md

     NB: Hybrid Managers can use for non-roadmap Projects

 ### MTrack1
 Sheet M1 a.k.a.
 MTrack1 contains Revenue details or alternatively details of the Income Statement.
-It is posible this sheet refers to a central location, or that the maintenance of Revenue information is fully delegated to, for example, the Finance department.
+It is possible this sheet refers to a central location, or that the maintenance of Revenue information is fully delegated to, for example, the Finance department.

 ### MTrack2
 Sheet M2 a.k.a.
 MTrack2 contains Cost details or alternatively details of the Balance Sheet.
-It is posible this sheet refers to a central location, or that the maintenance of Cost information is fully delegated to the Finance department for example.
+It is possible this sheet refers to a central location, or that the maintenance of Cost information is fully delegated to the Finance department for example.

 ### MTrack3
 Sheet M3 a.k.a.
 MTrack3 contains Risk details.
-It is posible this sheet refers to a central location, or that the maintenance of Risk information is fully delegated to, for example, the Risk and Compliance departments.
+It is possible this sheet refers to a central location, or that the maintenance of Risk information is fully delegated to, for example, the Risk and Compliance departments.

 ### MTrack4
 Sheet M4 a.k.a.
 MTrack4 contains the Run Inventory i.e. all Routines across all Run Goals and Sub-Goals including Management Routines.
 This sheet is updated as a result of Change, see below.
 It contains:
 - Routines for non-manager roles (Goal = prd, ovs, ovh)
 - Routines for manager roles (Goal = mgt)

-It is posible this sheet refers to a central location, or that the maintenance of Run information is fully delegated to for example a COO.
+It is possible this sheet refers to a central location, or that the maintenance of Run information is fully delegated to for example a COO.

 ### MTrack5
 Sheet M5 a.k.a.
 MTrack5 contains the Change Inventory i.e. all Projects across all Change Goals and Sub-Goals (Roadmap).
 This sheet is re-created at the start of each year and then maintained throughout the year.
 It contains:
 - Projects for non-manager roles (Goal = gro, pro, sec, opt)

-It is posible this sheet refers to a central location, or that the maintenance of Change information is fully delegated to for example a Project Management Office.
+It is possible this sheet refers to a central location, or that the maintenance of Change information is fully delegated to for example a Project Management Office.

 ### MTrack6
 Sheet M6 a.k.a.
 MTrack6 contains Intel or Intelligence both from within, as well as outside of the Venture.
 This sheet is updated continuously.
 ________________________________________
 ## MC (Framework)
-MC is the Framework to perform the Management Cycle.
+MC is the Framework to perform the Management Cycle (MC).
 It is composed of various Processes performed at different frequencies using relevant Tools.

 There are two main parts to the MC:
 - Initiation
 - Recurring

 ### MC Initiate
-This part of the MC initialises the minimum Management Structure and is composed of several steps:
+This part of the MC initialises the minimum Management Structure.
+Set up:
-1. set up a PDA structure,  [## Calendar]
+1. a PDA structure  [## PDA]
+    - Mail
+    - Calendar
+    - Tasks
+    - Notes, see [## BuJo]
+    - Contacts
+    - Chat
+    - Phone incl Video
+    - Browser
-3. As many meeting Notes as meetings [MGT: Attend-mmm], see [## Meetings]
+3. as many meeting Notes as meetings [MGT: Attend-mmm], see [## Meetings]
-4. As many OM Notes as Activities [MGT: OM-aaa], see [## Operating Model]
+4. as many OM Notes as Activities [MGT: OM-aaa], see [## Operating Model]
-5. The BuJo Notes and Mtrack Sheets, see [#### MC BuJo & MSS] below
+5. BuJo Notes and Mtrack Sheets, see [#### MC BuJo & MSS] below
-6. The MTrack sheets, see [#### MC MTrack] below
+6. MTrack sheets, see [#### MC MTrack] below

-Set up the BuJo notes as per [## BuJo].

 #### MC BuJo & MTRack
 The default notes, and the Managerial 7 sheets in [MSS: MTrack] a.k.a.
 MTRack need each to be intialised as follows: